 The Positive Impact of Better Communication between Caregivers

 “Where is the patient’s chart?” is a question that will likely become obsolete as electronic health records (EHR) are more widely adopted.
 Patients do not enjoy having to share the same information again and again repeatedly.
-If multiple caregivers can access a person’s medical record electronically, from virtually anywhere that has Internet access, this can save time, save money, and increase safety.
+If multiple caregivers can access a person’s medical record electronically, from virtually anywhere with Internet access, this can save time, save money, and increase safety.

-Paper-based documentation is not always readily available, which can decrease the quality of care, in turn, negatively influencing the patient’s experience.
+Paper-based documentation is not always readily available, which can decrease the quality of care, negatively influencing the patient’s experience.
 Furthermore, the Institute of Medicine reports that in the U.S., medical errors are the eighth leading cause of death.
 By accessing information electronically and combining disparate data sources, various risks can be managed better.

 Health technology will ultimately transform the patient experience.
 However, digital health developers need to be mindful that innovation does not add more complexity to an already over-complex system.
 Technology should also not be viewed as a replacement for all human interactions.